On Round-Robin Tournaments with a Unique Maximum Score: The Uniqueness of the Maximum Score

-where $m\leq n$, for any probability matrix $(p_{ij})$, where $p_{ij}+p_{ji}=1$, and any numbers $(k_1,\ldots,k_m)$; the inequality also holds if $<$ is replaced by $\leq$ sign throughout.
+where $m \le n$, for any such probability matrix $(p_{ij})$, and any numbers $\left(k_1,\ldots,k_m\right)$; the inequality also holds if the $<$ sign is replaced by the $\leq$ sign throughout.
 We assume here that $p_{ij}=1/2$ for all $i\leq j$.
-(We remark that \cite{MM2022a} and \cite{MR2022} have extended Huber's inequality to a more general round-robin tournament model and to other tournaments and games models, respectively.)
 As we shall see presently, Huber's inequality has implications for the maximum scores in tournaments.
 We wrote Professor Noga Allon about Epstein's conjecture and he \citep{A2022} referred us to a paper by \cite{EW1977} that considered the analogous problem for the vertices of maximum degree in a random labelled graph in which pairs of distinct vertices are joined by an edge with probability $1/2$.
-In pursuing his suggestion we learned that \cite{B1981} had derived numerous results on the distributions of the degree sequences $ d_1 \geq d_2 \geq \cdots \geq d_n $ of ordinary n-vertex graphs in which edges are present with probability $p$; see also, \cite{B2001} and \cite{FK2016}.

 For expository convenience we introduce some notation and relations that we shall need later.
 Let

 and